Does Alcohol Affect Your Skin?

 Alcoholism, Malnutrition, And Your Skin

-Consuming large amounts of alcohol over periods of time can lead to the body not being able to absorb necessary nutrients, leading to malnutrition.
+Consuming large amounts of alcohol over long periods of time can lead to the body not being able to absorb necessary nutrients, leading to malnutrition.
 Not having proper nutrition will certainly affect your skin in a negative way.

 Additionally, the body does not see alcohol as a usable nutrient, so the body works very hard to get the alcohol out of the system.
 The body slows or ceases other functions to remove the alcohol.